evidenze/apex-user/README.md

 ## Running Tests

+Update `.env.testing` with the test credentials.
 Run tests to ensure everything is working correctly:

 ```
 php artisan test